Dermatophyte types

 Environment also ‘contaminated’

 The fact that the environment is contaminated means that the coat of healthy animals in that environment may also be contaminated.
-This can lead to incorrect conclusions in the event of improper interpretation of research results.
+This can lead to incorrect conclusions in the event of improper interpretation of test results.

 Often difficult to recognise

-Because the clinical picture of a dermatophyte infection is often not typical, further investigation is required to substantiate a diagnosis.
+Because the clinical picture of a dermatophyte infection is often not typical, further investigation is required to get a diagnosis.
 This is most reliably done by ‘old fashioned’ culturing or, more recently, by tests based on the polymerase chain reaction (PCR).
 For more information refer to Test